steemit/smt-whitepaper/smt-manual/manual.md

 ### Token Precision Parameters
 These are values that may be set to determine how many digits a token supports.
 These values may only be set once.

-NB, we will change STEEMIT to STEEM in the chain, see [here](https://github.com/steemit/steem/issues/1268).
-This should be included in Token Generation Event / Initial Token Offering section, no?

-- `STEEMIT_BLOCKCHAIN_PRECISION` : Configurable
+- `SMT_BLOCKCHAIN_PRECISION` : Configurable
-- `STEEMIT_BLOCKCHAIN_PRECISION_DIGITS` : Configurable
+- `SMT_BLOCKCHAIN_PRECISION_DIGITS` : Configurable

-## Vesting rewards
+## Time-locked (aka Vesting aka Power Up) rewards

-TODO:  Do we want to rename vesting rewards to powerup rewards?

-Token inflation may be directed to vesting rewards.
+Token inflation may be directed to tokens that are time-locked in the token's vesting contract.
 These rewards are effectively split among all users with vesting balances proportional to the number of tokens they have vested.
 As the number of tokens devoted to these rewards is independent of users' vesting balances, the percentage rate of return this represents will vary